 Temperature essentially changes the rate at which the enzymatic activities within the plants occur, affecting the growth and development of organisms.
 The optimal temperature ranges allow the maximum efficiency of the enzymatic activities and growth rate.
 Temperatures above or below could completely inhibit these functions from occurring altogether.

-Plants need some macronutrients, such as nitrogen, phosphorous, and potassium, and other nutrients such as iron, manganese, and zinc, which are micronutrients, for development and to grow.
+Plants need some macronutrients, such as nitrogen, phosphorus, and potassium, and other nutrients such as iron, manganese, and zinc, which are micronutrients, for development and to grow.
 These nutrients have their functionality in the physiological process.

 Soil fertility can be defined as a state where soil possesses all the required nutrients for plant growth.
 Such a soil with required nutrients will support the profuse growth of plants by developing a healthy competent root system that can pick up the required nutrients from the environment at a fast rate.

+Differentiation is a process by which nonspecialized cells get to be specialized to perform distinct functions.
 It is the process of development which is important to develop most tissues and organs of plants.
 This gives way to complex structures and functions.

 Collenchyma Cells: They provide support and elasticity to young stems and leaves, respectively.